Mr. Robert Archer reports

-Newrange Gold is a precious metal exploration and development company that is focused on near-to-intermediate-term production opportunities in favourable jurisdictions, including Nevada and Colorado.
-With numerous drill intercepts of near-surface oxide gold mineralization to 340 grams per tonne gold, the company's flagship Pamlico project is poised to become a significant new Nevada discovery.
-Focused on developing shareholder value through exploration and development of key projects, the company is committed to building sustainable value for all stakeholders.
+Newrange is a precious metals exploration and development company focused on near- to intermediate-term production opportunities in favourable jurisdictions including Nevada, Ontario and Colorado.
+With numerous drill intercepts of near-surface oxide gold mineralization to 340 grams gold per metric tonne, the company's flagship Pamlico project is poised to become a significant new Nevada discovery.

 We seek Safe Harbor.